Albania Road Trip

 Our first stop on our road trip through Albania was in its capital, Tirana.

-We did a free two-hour walking tour, as we do in many capital cities.
-It’s a great way to get local knowledge and first-hand accounts of experiences of living in the city.
+We joined a free two-hour walking tour, as we do in many capital cities.
+We really recommend doing one of these because it’s a great way to get local knowledge and first-hand accounts of experiences of living in the city.

 Skanderbeg Square is the centre plaza of Tirana.
 The name comes from the 15th-century national hero, ‘Skanderbeg’ who led a rebellion against the Ottoman Empire for Independence.